phnx-im/docs/src/functional_requirements.md

 MLS natively provides a number of group management mechanics such as membership management.
 The homeserver's task is thus to fulfill the role of an MLS [Delivery Service](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#section-4).

 * Group creation: Clients MUST be able to initialize an MLS group.
+* Group deletion: Clients MUST be able to delete an MLS group.
 * Message delivery: Clients MUST be able to asynchronously send [MLS messages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-7) to all members of an MLS group that it is a member of (this implies the "filtering server" role specified by the ["delivery of messages"](https://www.ietf.org/id/draft-ietf-mls-architecture-08.html#section-4.3) requirement of the MLS architecture document).
 If a given group member has provided the homeserver with a notification for this group, the homeserver MUST attach the notification policy to the message when delivering it.
 If a group member is a federated client, the homeserver MUST forward the message to the federated homeserver for delivery.
 * Message queuing: The homeserver MUST store messages sent to a client either by itself or forwarded by a federated homeserver while the client is offline.
 * Message notifications: Clients MAY provide the homeserver with a means to notify them when a new message is queued, as well as a default notification policy.
 If the client has provided the homeserver with such a means and corresponding policy, the homeserver MUST notify the client according to either the policy attached to the message, or, if none was attached, according to the default policy.